Possiug/pythonCLI/README.md

 function mainLoop() - start your CLI

-command help - is builtin and contains all added commands
+command 'help' - is builtin and contains all added commands

+command 'exit' - is builtin and stops your CLI but not all programm

 Examples:
 -----------